SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Includes work**

-- Enable SWHID mapping on existing objectstorage (currently indexed by hash)
+- Enable SWHID mapping on existing object storage (currently indexed by hash)
-- Design and implement a generation engine for datasets embedidng contents
+- Design and implement a generation engine for datasets embedding contents
 - Benchmark and optimize performance for large-scale usage